BenjaminDupre/ImgCB/README.md

 7. To dynamically execute the python code we enter ```exec(open('checkmask.py').read())```
 ### Examples:
 In the zip file there are two example pictures to ran the function with (greenthumb.jpg and blackmail.jpg).
-Both images where are from Wire Magazine article on Gabriel Zimmers photos.
+Both images are from Wire Magazine article on Gabriel Zimmers photos.
 You can watch the article on this [link](https://www.wired.com/story/idioms-photographs/)

 8. First example: ```checkmask('greenthumb.jpg',4)```
 9. Second example: ```checkmask('blackmail.jpg',7)```